Crazypersonalph/task-1-text-adventure/Errors.md

 I fixed all these issues by implementing a queue system (much like the current_log in my pseudocode) that gives the server main loop a list of all the users connected, instead of the list being empty when the process forked.

+In order to fix it, I moved all the relevant code to a separate files and conducted unit tests to see what inputs would cause problems.
+Afterwards, I moved it back.

-I also moved the generation of the initial game frame to main game loop.
-Now the game runs smoothly.
+I also moved the generation of the initial game frame to main game loop; now the game runs smoothly.

 # Error 3
 ```